READ TIME: 3mins

 - Compulsory Liquidation. – This type of liquidation you do not have any control.
 A creditor may petition to wind your limited company up in court; the official receiver appointed.

-How do I find the right Insolvency firm for my company?
+How do I find the correct Insolvency firm for my company?

 HBG Advisory offers directors, direction and results, however, protecting your privacy and remaining confidential.

 Our highly experienced team deal with companies in financial distress.
-We, therefore, set out our plan with directors at the pre liquidation meeting.
-Consequently, you will then be aware of your situation and have no surprises down the line.
-We have many years of experience dealing with aggrieved creditors and the HMRC.
+We, therefore, set out our plan with directors at the pre-liquidation meeting.
+Consequently, you will then be aware of your situation and have no surprises later.
+We have many years of experience dealing with aggrieved creditors and HMRC.

 What are the Possible Outcomes for Directors?